GCP: Guarded Collaborative Perception with Spatial-Temporal Aware Malicious Agent Detection: Related Work

 \subsection{Collaborative Perception (CP)}

-To overcome the inherent limitations of single-agent perception systems, particularly their restricted field-of-view (FoV) and environmental occlusions, collaborative perception (CP) has emerged as a promising paradigm that leverages multi-agent data fusion to enhance perception comprehensiveness and accuracy \citep{hanCollaborativePerceptionAutonomous2023,huCollaborativePerceptionConnected2024}.
-The evolution of CP systems has witnessed various fusion strategies, from early approaches like raw-data-level fusion \citep{8885377} and output-level fusion \citep{10.1007/978-3-030-58589-1_10}, which faced significant challenges in communication overhead and perception quality due to their high bandwidth requirements and information loss, respectively, to more sophisticated intermediate-level feature fusion methods.
-Notable advances in intermediate fusion include DiscoNet \citep{NEURIPS2021_f702defb}, which employs a teacher-student framework to learn an optimized collaboration graph for efficient knowledge transfer, and V2VNet \citep{10.1007/978-3-030-58536-5_36}, which leverages graph neural networks for efficient neighboring vehicle information aggregation in dynamic traffic scenarios.
-Where2comm \citep{hu2022wherecomm} further advances the field by introducing a confidence-aware attention mechanism that simultaneously optimizes communication efficiency and perception performance through selective information sharing.
-While these developments have improved performance-bandwidth trade-offs, they have exposed critical vulnerabilities in CP systems, particularly regarding robustness against adversarial attacks and system failures, which is the main focus of this paper.
+To overcome the inherent limitations of single-agent perception, particularly restricted field-of-view (FoV) and occlusions, collaborative perception (CP) has emerged as a promising paradigm leveraging multi-agent fusion to enhance perception accuracy \citep{hanCollaborativePerceptionAutonomous2023,huCollaborativePerceptionConnected2024}.
+The evolution of CP systems has witnessed various strategies, from early raw-data \citep{8885377} and output-level fusion \citep{10.1007/978-3-030-58589-1_10}, which faced challenges in communication overhead and information loss, to sophisticated intermediate-level feature fusion.
+Notable advances include DiscoNet \citep{NEURIPS2021_f702defb}, which employs a teacher-student framework to learn an optimized collaboration graph, V2VNet \citep{10.1007/978-3-030-58536-5_36}, which leverages graph neural networks for efficient aggregation, and When2com \citep{Liu_2020_CVPR}, which learns to construct communication groups to decide when to communicate.
+Where2comm \citep{hu2022wherecomm} further advances the field by introducing a confidence-aware attention mechanism that simultaneously optimizes communication efficiency and perception performance.
+Similarly, R-ACP \citep{Fang2025RACP} proposes a robust task-oriented communication strategy that optimizes online self-calibration and efficient feature sharing by minimizing the Age of Perceived Targets (AoPT) to ensure timely and accurate perception.
+While improving performance-bandwidth trade-offs, these developments exposed critical vulnerabilities in CP systems regarding robustness against adversarial attacks, which is the main focus of this paper.